 “Vivienne was very generous and quick to suggest relevant contacts, as well as an approach.
-Through Vivienne, I was able to interview Iranian refugees on their experiences such as Mehri Jafari, Nargess Tavassolian, and Neda Siabi.
+Through Vivienne, I was able to interview Iranian refugees on their experiences such as Mehri Jafari, and Nargess Tavassolian.
 Others, such as Foad Emrani, I found through my work with Four Corners Film.

 “The Iranian community were extremely open and supportive in sharing their stories with me.
 I found the experience very moving, and it renewed my passion for ensuring that these stories reach a wider audience.”